willingc/willing-consulting-2022/docs/blog/posts/2015/2015-01-21-music-data-science-and-community-poster-at-pycon-2014.md

 ---
-title: "Music, Data Science, and Community - Poster at PyCon 2014"
 date: 2015-01-21
+authors: willingc
 tags:
   - education
   - MIT
   - music
   - image
   - python
   - community
 ---

+# Music, Data Science, and Community - Poster at PyCon 2014

 I had the pleasure of sharing my love of music and programming last spring at PyCon 2014.
 I enjoyed presenting a poster about music21, a computer aided musicology framework.
 Michael Cuthbert, an MIT professor of Music, has done great work making music theory accessible to learners and researchers.